The first-class content optimization tool SEOs aren’t using

 by Brett Harper

-Why must SEOs care approximately TF-IDF?
+Why must SEOs care about TF-IDF?

 SEOs aren’t using

-Let’s compare a key-word studies device’s semantic abilities with TF-IDF:
+Let’s compare a keyword studies device’s semantic abilities with TF-IDF:

-• Keyword: ‘the way to make coffee.’
+• Keyword: ‘The way to make coffee.’

 • Say you’re writing a guide about the way to make coffee.
 Here’s what Ahrefs could propose along with: